 Don’t run into your kitchen, thinking I would instead stick with stock.
 You will be at a disadvantage!

-Reduced cooking hours doesn’t make a bone release most important things—collagen and gelatin.
+Reduced cooking hours don’t make a bone release the most important things—collagen and gelatin.
 And this is what makes bone broth a real TREASURE because gelatin contains the most nutrients.

 How about chicken broth vs. bone broth?

 The difference here is not only cooking time but also ingredients: as I have mentioned, bone broth is made from bones of different parts of the animal skeleton.
 Regular chicken broth is made from flesh and requires shorter cooking time—between 1 to 2 hours.

 It is more translucent and has “lighter” consistency precisely because there is no “sticky” and heavy gelatin.
 So, bone broth is darker, especially if using certain types of bones.

 Now you know the difference.
 Well, which broth would you prefer?